ImmunityBio Inc. (IBRX)'s price-to-cash and price-to-free cash flow ratios - The Dwinnex

 Earnings Estimates

-The company has 0 analysts who recommend its stock at the moment.
+As of right now, 0 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of $0 for the current quarter, with a high estimate of $0 and a low estimate of $0, while EPS last year was -$0.26.
 The consensus estimate for the next quarter is -$0.23, with high estimates of -$0.21 and low estimates of -$0.26.

 Analysts are recommending an EPS of between -$0.92 and -$1.04 for the fiscal current year, implying an average EPS of -$0.98.
 EPS for the following year is -$0.83, with 2 analysts recommending between -$0.8 and -$0.87.